BedrockCommands/community/Moderator Guidelines.md

 0 tolerance rule violations __must__ be reported to discord if relevant before purging the messages & banning.

 Note; even in this category some cases may not be as severe or just borderline.
-If so just give a stern warning against it.
+If so just give a stern warning against it or @Moderators to call a discussion.

 # Trolls, Spam Bots & Raids

-If you find anyone blatantly breaking rules solely to cause drama mute them permanently. *(Report to discord and permban if any major rules have been broken.)*
+If you find anyone blatantly breaking rules solely to cause drama mute them permanently. *(Report to discord and ban if any major rules have been broken.)*

 If evident an account is botted, report and ban immediately. *(If it's a hacked account of an existing member only kick the user.)*